joedefen/luks-tray/README.md

 ## Quick Start

 1. Install and run `luks-tray`.
 Use `pipx` to install, update and remove; e.g. `pipx install luks-tray`.
 See [pipx docs](https://pypa.github.io/pipx/) for more details.
+2. Setup passwordless `sudo` if not already (see notes below if needed).
-2. Click the tray icon to see available containers.
+3. Click the tray icon to see available containers.
 You may:
     - Insert a disk with LUKS devices to detect them automatically.
     - Add an existing or create a new encrypted file to manage it.
 4. Click a ▽ container to mount it; or a ▣ or ⧈ or ‼ container to unmount it.